 |Check and likely replace all brake and gear cables|

 |Check and likely replace brake pads|

 |Check chain and cassette and likely replace|

 |For an electric bike, have the system checked for updates at a certified dealer|

 |Clean and check wheels and spokes|

 | Check the hubs, bottom bracket, and headset

 9. Finding specs on replacement parts for your bike

-You can find detailed spec sheets for your Xtracycle model on our Product Manuals page here, under "Bike Spec Sheets"
+You can find detailed spec sheets for your Xtracycle model on our Product Manuals page here, under "Bike Geometry and Component Spec"